Blessing-Akanimoh-James/MY-VA-PORTFOLIO/README.md

 **PERSONAL PORTFOLIO WEBSITE**

 **Welcome to my personal portfolio website, where creativity meets innovation**
-This project represents the culmination of my dedication to Administrative Creativity.
+This project represents the cummulation of my dedication to Administrative Creativity.
 It serves as a showcase of my skills, passion, and the projects I've had the privilege to work on.

 **Overview**
 This portfolio website is a reflection of my journey as a Virtual Assistantr.
 It highlights the various projects I have worked on, the skills I have acquired, and my commitment to continuous learning.
 The website is designed to offer a user-friendly and visually appealing experience, presenting my work in a professional manner.